Extract

-An extract is a substance made by extracting a part of a raw material, often by using a solvent such as ethanol, oil or water.
-Extracts may be sold as tinctures, absolutes or in powder form.
+An extract (essence) is a substance made by extracting a part of a raw material, often by using a solvent such as ethanol, oil or water.
+Extracts may be sold as tinctures or absolutes or dried and powdered.

+Extracts are widely used in various industries, such as perfumes, cosmetics, pharmaceuticals, and the food industry, among others.

 The aromatic principles of many spices, nuts, herbs, fruits, etc., and some flowers, are marketed as extracts, among the best known of true extracts being almond, cinnamon, cloves, ginger, lemon, nutmeg, orange, peppermint, pistachio, rose, spearmint, vanilla, violet, rum, and wintergreen.

 Extraction techniques

 Most natural essences are obtained by extracting the essential oil from the feedstock, such as blossoms, fruit, and roots, or from intact plants through multiple techniques and methods: